21 Best Stay-At-Home Mom Jobs to Earn in Your Spare Time

 Other Ways for Stay-at-Home Moms to Make Money

-The careers we’ve listed here are great stay-at-home moms jobs for those who want (or need) a full-time setup.
+The careers we’ve listed here are great stay-at-home moms jobs for those who want or need a full-time setup.
 But what about moms who just want to earn a little extra money on the side?

-There are plenty of good jobs for stay-at-home moms to make money without the commitment of starting a new career.
+There are plenty of good jobs for stay-at-home moms to make money without the commitment of a new career.
 You won’t make as much money, but these ideas can help you get extra cash.

 There are lots of sites that claim to pay you for taking surveys, but many offer very low pay or are just plain scams.
 Survey Junkie and Swagbucks are both reliable companies that actually pay you to take surveys.